Boruto

 Boruto originated from Shueisha's proposal to Kishimoto on making a sequel to Naruto.
 However, Kishimoto rejected this offer and proposed his former assistant Mikio Ikemoto to draw it; the writer of the film Boruto: Naruto the Movie, Ukyō Kodachi, created the plot.
-Both Kodachi and Ikemoto are in charge of the manga.
-An anime television series adaptation started airing on TV Tokyo in April 2017.
+A 293-episode anime television series adaptation, produced by Pierrot with Kodachi's story supervision (episodes 1–216), was broadcast on TV Tokyo from April 2017 to March 2023; a second part was announced to be in development.
 Unlike the manga, which began as a retelling of the Boruto film, the anime begins as a prequel set before Boruto and his friends become ninjas in a later story arc.
 A series of light novels have also been written.

-Pierrot's anime prequel also earned praise for its use of both new and returning characters, but the narrative of the manga was noted to be more serious as it focused more on the protagonist.
-Shueisha has shipped a million copies of the manga series as of January 2017.
+The anime series has earned praise for its use of both new and returning characters, but the narrative of the manga was noted to be more serious as it focused more on the protagonist.
+Shueisha had shipped over a million copies of the manga series by January 2017.

 Plot

+Part I: Naruto Next Generations

-Opening with a teenaged Boruto Uzumaki facing a teenaged Kawaki in the ruins of Konoha, the former recounts his story.
-The son of Seventh Hokage Naruto Uzumaki, Boruto feels angry over his father placing the village before his family.
-At that time, Boruto becomes a member of a ninja team led by Naruto's protégé Konohamaru Sarutobi, alongside Sarada Uchiha, the daughter of Sasuke and Sakura Uchiha, and Mitsuki, Orochimaru's artificial son.
-Sasuke returns to the village to warn Naruto of an impending threat relating to deduce the motivations of Kaguya Ōtsutsuki.
-Boruto asks Sasuke to train him for the upcoming Chunin exam to impress his father.
-During the exam, Momoshiki and Kinshiki Ōtsutsuki, the duo whom Sasuke met, abduct Naruto so they can use Kurama, a tailed beast sealed inside his body, to revitalize the dying Divine Tree from the dimension they came from.
+A teenaged Boruto Uzumaki faces off against a teenaged Kawaki in the ruins of Konoha, the former recounts his story.

+The son of Seventh Hokage Naruto Uzumaki and his wife Hinata Uzumaki, and older brother of Himawari Uzumaki, Boruto feels so angry over his father placing the village first before his family.
+At that time, Boruto becomes a member of a ninja team led by Naruto's protégé Konohamaru Sarutobi, alongside Sarada Uchiha, the daughter of Sasuke Uchiha and his wife Sakura Uchiha, and Mitsuki, Orochimaru's artificial son.
+Sasuke returns to the village to warn Naruto of an impending threat related to the motivations of Kaguya Ōtsutsuki.
+Boruto asks Sasuke to train him for the upcoming Chunin Exam to impress his father.
+During the exam, Momoshiki and Kinshiki Ōtsutsuki, the duo whom Sasuke met, abduct Naruto so they can use Kurama, the Nine-Tailed Fox sealed inside his body, to revitalize the dying Divine Tree from the dimension they came from.
 Boruto, Sasuke and the four Kages, the leaders of other ninja villages, set out to rescue Naruto.
-The battle ends when Momoshiki, sacrificing Kinshiki to increase his own strength, is defeated by Boruto and Naruto with Sasuke's help; Momoshiki survives long enough to realize Boruto's full potential while warning him of future tribulations and giving him a mysterious mark called "Karma".
-After recovering from his fight, Boruto decides to become like Sasuke in the future, while entrusting Sarada to follow her dream of becoming the next Hokage.
+The battle ends when Momoshiki, sacrificing Kinshiki to increase his own strength, is defeated by Boruto with Naruto and Sasuke's help; Momoshiki survives long enough to realize Boruto's full potential while warning him of future tribulations and giving him a mysterious mark called "Karma".
+After recovering from his fight, Boruto decides to become a vigilante like Sasuke in the future, while entrusting Sarada to follow her dream of becoming the next Hokage.